 When this constantly happens in a woman's life, the message she gets out of it is that she isn't good enough.
 In reality, she is good enough.
 You are good enough.
 Although not everyone is a match for each other, more people would be if they took the time to get to know each other.

 A man should still do the chasing.
 You are worth that.
-If he doesn't want to chase you, if he barely gives you any regard or none at all, then you might want to forget he ever existed.
+If he doesn't want to chase you or if he barely gives you any regard (or none at all), then you are probably better off trying to forget he ever existed.
+Delete him from your contacts and start moving on.
+This applies to budding relationships too—even if you're still in the early stages of dating or a relationship, he should still be actively showing interest.
 These are age-old rules of courting communication simply applied to new generations of technology.

 Questions & Answers

 What should I do if this guy decides to stop texting me for four days after texting me every single night?
 Should I text him "Hey"?

 No, don't text him.
 Distract yourself with other things.
 If a man likes you few things will stop him from talking to you/texting you.Helpful 105